Two Belgian policewomen shot dead: What we know - Journal du Cameroun

 – Police officers arrived at the school and the assailant opened fire, wounding several of them in the legs.
 Officers killed him about 30 minutes after the assault began.

-– A total of four police officers were hospitalised with gunshot wounds, including one who was hit in the femoral artery.
-His life now appears to be out of danger while another officer has been released from hospital.
+– Four police officers were hospitalised with gunshot wounds, including one who was hit in the femoral artery.
+His life now appears to be out of danger, while another officer has been released from hospital.

 – The school will be closed on Wednesday and possibly on Thursday.
 Students will be given psychological counselling.